 - Women's Studies

 - North American Literature Studies

-Professor Baker is currently completing a monograph on ideas of gleaning and fragmentation in contemporary environmental writing and a memoir focused on children's animal stories.
+Professor Baker's most recent book-length projects are a monograph on ideas of gleaning and fragmentation in contemporary environmental writing and a memoir focused on children's animal stories.
 He is also working on shorter projects on ecocriticism, community, and utopia, with an increasing interest in the blue humanities.